bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 python rollback_blender.py
 ```

-### Run a previous version of Blender Locally
+### Run a Previous Version of Blender Locally

-In some cases users may want to run a previous version of Blender on their machine without affecting other users.
+In some cases, users may want to run a previous version of Blender on their machine without affecting other users.

 ```bash
 # Linux/Mac